• Home

 OELs – Occupation Exposure Limits:

-• Developed by OSHA (PEL – Personal Exposure Limit), ACGIH (TLV – Threshold Limit Value), and international agencies.
+• TLV – Threshold Limit Value - ACGIH (American Conference of Governmental Industrial Hygienists.
 TLVs are considered to be the most up-to-date.

 • These exposure limits are based upon an 8-hour Time Weighted Average (TWA) exposure limit that should NOT be exceed during an 8-hour period.